NanashiEX/FuriganaGenerator/README.md

 NLP web application written in Python 3.13 to generate Furigana for Japanese text.
 This project utilizes morphological analysis to handle Kanji-Kana orthography.

+# Summary

+This Furigana Generator utilizes SudachiPy to perform morphological analysis, addressing the primary issue of inherent ambiguity of Japanese word boundaries in text.
+By utilizing Sudachi's dictionary, we resolve Part-of-Speech context in order to select the phonetic reading given.
+As the reading given is in Katakana, the next problem is in regards to our conversion pipeline.
+The raw lexical reading is next processed utilizing pykakasi to ensure Hirgana output, ensuring consistency between data received and the orthographic display a user would see elsewhere for Furigana.

 # Tools Utilized

 * [SudachiPy](https://github.com/WorksApplications/SudachiPy) - Morphological Tokenization
 * [pykakasi](https://github.com/miurahr/pykakasi) - Normalizing Katakana to Hiragana.
 * [Streamlit](https://streamlit.io/) - Deployment, WebUI

 # Installation & Usage